 Shamanic Workshop, Kate Walters drumming.
 Image: Sally Triptree

 KW: Well, the drum is known as the shaman’s horse.
 It’s immensely powerful.
 It carries us on its rhythm.
 It is sustaining, you ride the drum.
 Originally years ago when I started my training, I was invited to observe shamanic healing in a place where Roger Hilton used to live, near the village of Nancledra, a little stone cottage, no electricity.
-There was a big drum called the mother drum, about 80 centimetres across.
+There was a big drum called the mother Drum, about 90 centimetres across.
 Chris, my teacher, would start the song and then the drummers would take it up.
-I observed this circle and then joined in on the mother drum.
+I observed this circle and then joined in on the mother Drum.
 Finally I got my own drum.
+I learned my own healing song when I had facial neuralgia and found allopathic medicine didn’t work.
 It was very natural.
 Drumming works on the cells.
 It energises them and breaks up old patterns or stuck energy.
 The drum will bring them up.
 In my own circles I’ll feel pulled in that moment to the person.
 You hold the heart of the drum that is in touch with the person, their inner part.
 You must never leave that inner part exposed.
 It’s a living thing, it’s alive.
 Energetically it’s alive.
 It needs to be respected.
 I love it when it starts to sing and notes fly off it.

 SLB: How can an object be alive like that?